c2d7fa/thinktool/README.md

 ## Project status

 No-one else is working on Thinktool, so development is slow.
-However, I use Thinktool for all my note-taking (after switching from [Obsidian](https://obsidian.md)), and I'm still actively working on it (as of November 2021).
+However, I use Thinktool for all my note-taking (after switching from [Obsidian](https://obsidian.md)), and I'm still actively working on it (as of January 2022).

 Currently, the main priorities are improving the desktop client and offline-only support for improved privacy and data security as well as improving the UX and "learnability".
 There is no specific roadmap or time estimates.